One of our readers recently asked us if there is a way to allow users to post anonymous comments in WordPress.

 Many spammers and bots post comments with the goal of placing a link on your website.
 By removing the website URL field from your WordPress comment form, you can discourage people from posting spam comments.

-The easiest way to do this is with WPCode, which is the best code snippets plugin that allows you to easily add custom HTML, PHP, and more to your site without editing theme files.
-It helps you avoid breaking your website with bad code/
+WPCode is the best code snippets plugin to easily add custom HTML, PHP, and more to your site without editing theme files.
+It helps you avoid breaking your website with bad code.

-The first step is to install and activate the WPCode plugin.
-For more details, check out our tutorial on how to install a WordPress plugin.
+So, let’s install and activate the WPCode Free Plugin.
+For more details, you can check out our tutorial on how to install a WordPress plugin.

-Under ‘Add Your Custom Code’, click on ‘Use Snippet.’
+Under ‘Add Your Custom Code,’ you can click on ‘Use Snippet.’

 Paste the code below into the Code Preview text box: